boeni-industries/aico/docs/subsystems/frontend/frontend-architecture-overview.md

 The frontend contains minimal business logic, focusing entirely on presentation and user interaction.
 All AI processing, data persistence, and complex operations occur in the backend service.
 This separation ensures the UI remains responsive and allows the backend to operate autonomously even when the frontend is closed.

 ### Reactive Programming
 The application uses event-driven architecture with reactive streams throughout.
-State changes flow unidirectionally from events through BLoCs to UI updates, creating predictable and testable behavior.
+State changes flow unidirectionally through Riverpod StateNotifiers to UI updates, creating predictable and testable behavior.
 This pattern naturally handles asynchronous operations like network requests and real-time updates.

 ### Clean Architecture
 Strict layering separates concerns: the presentation layer handles UI rendering, the domain layer contains business rules and entities, and the data layer manages external communication and storage.
 Dependencies point inward, making the architecture testable and maintainable.